TheOldPresbyope/moode-radio-utils/README.md

 chmod +x loadmyradios.py
 sudo ./loadmyradios.py
 ```
 Once the script has run, refresh the moOde Radio Directory (click the circular arrow in the upper-left of the UI) to see the new entries.
-(Currently actually need to reboot.
-See [BUGS](../master/BUGS.md))

 Here's an example of the CLI dialogue (using the myradios.tar.gz file in this repo):
 ```